kg4zow/remarkable.jms1.info/src/introduction.md

 ### NOT A BACKUP

-**The reMarkable cloud service is not a backup.**
+**The reMarkable cloud service is not a backup.** It's a sync service.

+The reMarkable desktop and mobile apps all work by talking to a cloud account, and relying on the tablet to sync any changes when they happen.

-Anything you delete on the tablet will also be deleted from the cloud, and anything deleted from the cloud will also be deleted from the tablet.
+In particular, anything you delete on the tablet will also be deleted from the cloud, and anything deleted from the cloud will also be deleted from the tablet.

 Think of it as a *mirror* of your tablet.